-\begin{itemize} \item Identify candidate steering vectors for the behavioral dimension of interest (here, honesty) via contrastive factual true/false prompts. \item Use visualizations to infer the meaning of the vectors and candidate model layers to target for steering/tuning. \item Identify the most effective steering parameters (layers and multipliers) via steering on an evaluation dataset containing contrastive prompts (but no labels). \item Fine tune the vectors into the model, targeting the layers identified above, using a dual cosine similarity and token-based loss and, separately, fine tune them in using target token loss alone. \item Test the impact of online steering, vector similarity loss tuning, and target token loss tuning on a large dataset of contrasting binary-choice factual prompts, and on two small sets of more natural, morality-probing prompts, to assess the model’s behavior in more realistic scenarios. \end{itemize}
+The basic approach we use in this work is as follows.
+First, we identify candidate steering vectors for the behavioral dimension of interest (here, honesty) via creating contrastive pairs of factual true/false prompts, passing them through the model and capturing residual stream activations at all layers to every prompt, taking the mean differences between activations to honest and dishonest prompts, and normalizing them to length 1.
+We then use visualizations such as Logit Lens \cite{nostalgebraist2020interpreting} to infer the meaning of the vectors, and projections of input activations onto principal components of the activation difference matrix across layers (Figure 7) to choose candidate model layers and positions to target for steering/tuning.
+We identify the most effective (as measured by percent change in honest/dishonest answers) steering parameters (layers and multipliers) via steering on an evaluation dataset containing contrastive prompts (but no labels).
+Finally, we fine tune the vectors into the model, targeting the layers identified above, using a dual cosine similarity and token-based loss and, separately, fine tune them in using target token loss alone.
+We test the impact of online steering, vector similarity loss tuning, and target token loss tuning on a large dataset of contrasting binary-choice factual prompts, and on two small sets of more natural, morality-probing prompts, to assess the model’s behavior in more realistic scenarios.
+Further details are in the Appendix.